shikharsingla/shikharsingla.github.io/_pages/about.md

 <small>[ <a href="#/" onclick="visib('image')">Abstract</a> | Draft Coming Soon]</small>

 <div id="image" style="display: none; text-align: justify; line-height: 1.2" ><small>
 The literature has shown that satellite imagery can be used to measure economic conditions.
-This paper extends this approach by applying convolutional neural networks on establishment-level high-resolution satellite images to predict real-time firm-level sales, profitability and cash flows.
+This paper extends this approach by applying convolutional neural networks on establishment-level high-resolution satellite images to predict real-time firm-level cash flows.
 The paper leverages recently available high-resolution satellite images made publicly available by Google and innovations in neural network architecture to extract the relevant features from the images that predict firms’ cash flows.
 </small><br><br/></div>

 ## Financial Regulation